AravindVytla/flixster/README.md

 ## Video Walkthrough

-Here's a walkthrough of implemented SimpleToDo "TODO Application"
+Here's a walkthrough of implemented Flixster app that showing movies that were currently playing in the theatres.

 <img src='https://github.com/AravindVytla/flixster/blob/master/B2SIJ-yc.gif' />